andreac92/microblog-be/README.md

 ## Test user
 Test user in seeds.rb -- user@lol.com / netlify123

+## Running the app locally
+By default the frontend makes request to the localhost on port 3001.
+So, you can run the app as so:

+rails s -p 3001

 ## TO DO
 * Add ability to create a new user (as of now you can only log in with existing users)
 * Restrict parameters with permitted_params